 Gone-ZAG (as in “bag”) - uh

 Practice that gone with the ahhhh sound.
 When in doubt refer to the team nickname - The Zags.
 Zag comes from the middle of Gonzaga.
-So when you want to say Gonezoguh, remember, it’s the ZAGS not the ZOGS.
+So when you want to say Gonezoguh, remember, it’s the ZAGS, not the ZOGS.

 The more you know.
 United we ZAG at GoneZAGuh.

-5 Places to Watch the Gonzaga Game
+Where to Watch the Gonzaga Games